njamesgeorge1223/Pewlett-Hackard-Homicide-Investigation-with-SQL-Queries/Images/README.md

-This folder holds the images of query results and the database's Entity Relationship Diagram.
+This folder holds the images of query results from a Postgres Database as well as the database's Entity Relationship Diagram.

 ----